No matter where you live, it’s easy to get sucked into a routine.

 It’s not about getting there but being there.
 It’s an opportunity to sit back, soak up the sounds of the gentle chug of the engine, the water hissing along the keel, a chance to witness cormorants performing their disappearing acts, to watch kingfishers darting among the reed beds, the sunlight dancing on the sea… In other words, all the things many of us probably left our native shores to enjoy.

-But then, in a currency many like to use as a yardstick, it’s less than the price of bottle of Efes – a small price to pay for an opportunity to touch base with the Mediterranean, perhaps peer into yachts owned by affluent Russian oligarchs and wave awkwardly at passengers aboard other water taxis heading on the return trip.
+But then, in a currency many like to use as a yardstick, it’s less than the price of a bottle of Efes – a small price to pay for an opportunity to touch base with the Mediterranean, perhaps peer into yachts owned by affluent Russian oligarchs and wave awkwardly at passengers aboard other water taxis heading on the return trip.

 If you’re visiting Fethiye, a water taxi trip is certainly something to add to the itinerary – perhaps supplemented by a stroll along the Kordon or Çalış prom and lunch or dinner at one of the many cafes and restaurants.